yvelikova/axway-open-docs/content/en/docs/apigw_oauth/oauth_message_attributes.md

 ---
-title: OAuth 2.0 message attributes
+title: OAuth message attributes
-linkTitle: OAuth 2.0 message attributes
+linkTitle: OAuth message attributes
+weight: 160
 date: 2019-11-18
-description: This section describes the message attributes that are available in the API Gateway OAuth server and OAuth client filters.
+description: Reference to the message attributes that are available in the API Gateway OAuth server and OAuth client filters.
-weight: 16
 ---

 ## OAuth 2.0 server message attributes